• Skip to primary navigation

 I’d never even heard of kinetic sand, until I came across it at a local museum.
 Kinetic sand is regular sand that is polymer coated, so it sticks together and holds it’s shape.

 It’s a bit like wet sand – but it’s dry!
 You can pull it, shape it, squeeze it, mould it, pour it – and because it sticks to itself it’s not messy!
-Amazing!
+You can use it over and over again – amazing!

 In case you need some more convincing – here are 5 Reasons to play with Kinetic Sand…